Bianchi type-I transit cosmological models with time dependent gravitational and cosmological constants - reexamined: Results and discussion

 The vacuum energy density ($\rho_{\nu}$), critical density $(\rho_{c})$ and the density parameters $(\Omega_{M}, \Omega_{\Lambda})$ for model (\ref{eq41}) read as

 Adding Eqs. (\ref{eq55}) and (\ref{eq56}), we get

 where $\beta = m_{1}m_{2} + m_{2}m_{3} +m_{3}m_{1}$.
 For $\beta = 0$, we have $\Omega = 1$.
 We also observe from Eq. (\ref{eq57}) that $\Omega $ approaches to one for sufficiently large time independent to $\beta$.
-Figures $6$ and $7$ plot the variation of density parameters for matter ($\Omega_{M}$) and cosmological constant ($\Omega_{\Lambda}$) versus $t$ respectively.
-From these figures it is clear that the universe is dominated by matter in early stage of evolution whereas the universe is dominated by dark energy (cosmological constant $\Lambda$) at present epoch.
-Figure $8$ plots the variation of total energy parameter ($\Omega$) versus cosmic time $t$.
+Figs. $6$ and $7$ plot the variation of density parameters for matter ($\Omega_{M}$) and cosmological constant ($\Omega_{\Lambda}$) versus $t$ respectively.
+From these figures it is clear that the universe is dominated by matter in early stage of evolution whereas it is dominated by dark energy (cosmological constant $\Lambda$) at present epoch.
+Fig. $8$ shows a variation of total energy parameter ($\Omega$) versus cosmic time $t$.
 From the Fig. $8$, we observe that $\Omega \to 1$ at late time for arbitrary value of $\beta$.
-This is in good agreement with the observational results (Spergel 2003). \\
+This is in good agreement with the observational results \cite{ref68}. \\

-It is worth mentioned here that data in favor of nonzero cosmological constant involves the estimates of the age of the Universe as compared with the estimates of the Hubble parameter.
-With taking into account uncertainties in models the best fit to guarantee consensus between all observational constraints (Krauss and Turner 1995; Ostriker and Steinhardt 1995; Bahcall et al. 1999) is